key4c/python-project-lvl1/README.md

 ## Installation
 Use following commands for installing:

-Clone the repository to your computer ª§git clone https://github.com/key4c/python-project-lvl1.gitª§ Go to the project folder ª§cd python-project-lvl1ª§ Install the game package ª§make setupª§
+Clone the repository to your computer 'git clone https://github.com/key4c/python-project-lvl1.git' Go to the project folder 'cd python-project-lvl1' Install the game package 'make setup'
 _________________________________________________________________________________________________________________________________________

 ## Hexlet tests and linter status: